-- Regulatory VaR is subject to a regulatory multiplier that is set at a minimum of three (which is the multiplier used in this table) and can be increased up to four, depending upon the number of backtesting exceptions.
+- 1. Regulatory VaR is subject to a regulatory multiplier that is set at a minimum of three (which is the multiplier used in this table) and can be increased up to four, depending upon the number of backtesting exceptions.
 See "Regulatory VaR Backtesting Results."
-This result is further multiplied by 12.5 to convert into RWAs. - Diversification effect represents the difference between total VaR and the sum of the VaRs for the four risk categories.
+This result is further multiplied by 12.5 to convert into RWAs.
+Calculation differences may exist due to rounding. - 2.
+Diversification effect represents the difference between total VaR and the sum of the VaRs for the four risk categories.
 This effect arises because the four market risk categories are not perfectly correlated.